 Students may also provide copies of laboratory evidence of immunity (titers) to satisfy their immunization requirements for MMR, Hep A, Hep B and varicella.
-A student is exempt from immunizations if they have documentation from a physician that immunization against one or more diseases is medically inadvisable, or the student/guardian states in writing an opposition to immunization because of a sincere religious belief or philosophical reason.
-Students who choose one of these exemptions and do not provide proof of immunity will be excluded from taking classes or participating in activities during the danger period (15-23 days) if an outbreak of one of the above infectious diseases occurs.
-Due to changes in Maine state law, these exemptions will no longer be allowed after the 2020/2021 academic year.
+A student is exempt from immunizations if they have documentation from a physician that immunization against one or more diseases is medically inadvisable.
+Students who choose this exemption and do not provide proof of immunity will be excluded from taking classes or participating in activities during the danger period (15-23 days) if an outbreak of one of the above infectious diseases occurs.